bogdan/blog/slides/fighting_fat_models/one/01_slide.md

 !SLIDE

 ## Successful Projects tend to do
-# one thing
+# *one thing*
 ## in many different ways
 ## rather than a lot of things

+!SLIDE

 * Comment on a web site
 * Comment in native mobile iOS app
 * Comment in native mobile Android app
-* Create a comment by replying to an email letter
+* comment by replying to an email letter
-* Automatically generated comments
+* Automatically generate comments

 !SLIDE

 # Team Growth Problem
-## How would you deliver a knowledge that comment should be made like this to 50 people?
+## How would you deliver a knowledge that comment should be made like this to 10 people?

     @@@ ruby
     CommentService.create(...)